adriensieg/OpenAI-ChatGPT-App-SDK-OAuth2.1/README.md

-# How to create an App into ChatGPT App SDK
+# How to create an App into ChatGPT App SDK?

 The **new OpenAl Apps SDK** lets developers **bring their products directly into ChatGPT** with <mark>**custom Ul components**</mark>, <mark>**API access**</mark>, and <mark>**user context**</mark> that can persist across chats.
 It's built on Model Context Protocol (**MCP**), which defines **how ChatGPT communicates with our app through** <mark>**tools**</mark>, <mark>**resources**</mark>, and <mark>**structured data**</mark>.

-A step-by-step flow of how your OAuth-protected FastMCP server works with ChatGPT and Auth0

 - [What OAuth means in the ChatGPT Apps SDKs settings?](https://github.com/adriensieg/OpenAI-ChatGPT-App-SDK-OAuth2.1/blob/master/README.md#what-oauth-means-in-the-chatgpt-apps-sdks-settings)
 - [What's the point of using OAuth at all?]()